 When it comes to our children, safety and their well-being become our top priority the instant they enter our lives.
-It’s one thing to be fearless when it comes to ourselves, but if our child is in the harm’s way, we’ll drop everything to protect them.
+It’s one thing to be fearless when it comes to ourselves, but if our child is in harm’s way, we’ll drop everything to protect them.

 So when I saw the online buzz about a study published in the Journal of the American Medical Association about the harmful effects of white noise machines, I hesitated and my heart dropped.
 I have recommended these machines to many clients.
-They are excellent at drowning out loud environmental noises that wakes your child and also helps many babies relax and fall asleep easier.
+They are excellent at drowning out loud environmental noises that wake your child and also helps many babies relax and fall asleep easier.

 A Breakdown of the Research

-Well, after my initial response of freaking out about this news.
-I decided to dig further and examine this article that claims that white noise machines are harmful and unsafe.
+Well, after my initial response of freaking out about this news, I decided to dig further and examine this article that claims that white noise machines are harmful and unsafe.

-Keep in mind that to attract more attention, the current media trend is to start with a fear-inducing headline, list the potential harm, then throw in one caveat at the end along the lines, “in most cases, if you use xyz as intended, you have nothing to fear”.
+Keep in mind that to attract more attention, the current media trend is to start with a fear-inducing headline, list the potential harm, then throw in one caveat at the end along the lines, “in most cases, if you use XYZ as intended, you have nothing to fear”.
 After studying the article, I came to the conclusion that it follows this misleading trend and uses a fear-stoking tactic.

 The Backstory of the Article

 A pediatric ear surgeon, Blake Papsin at the Hospital for Sick Children in Toronto got interested in these white noise machines when he walked into a patient’s room and was blasted with white noise.
 He tested the machine and it was blasting noise over 85 decibels (which is harmful).
 So, Papsin decided to test 14 different white noise machines by testing the volume at various distances using a sound meter.

 Further Examination of the Claims